 Some armed service veterans and their dependents are eligible to receive educational benefits from the United States Department of Veterans Affairs.
 The application for VA Education Benefits or survivors' and dependents' Educational Assistance is available on-line.
-Individuals seeking educational benefits may complete an online application at vabenefits.vba.va.gov/vonapp/main.asp or download a paper application at www.vba.va.gov/pubs/forms/22-1990.pdf.
+Individuals seeking educational benefits may complete an online application at the U.S. Department of Veterans Affairs or download a paper copy.
 The completed paper application and enrollment certification will be sent to the Department of Veterans Affairs.
 Subsequent certifications will be processed by a College Certifying Official on notification from the student of his/her intention to re-enroll.
 Any questions or comments regarding VA benefits should be directed to the College's Certifying Official.